drts01/notes/stackedit/presentations/2020-py-env.md

 Writing Python code is quite enjoyable.
 This until you realize a project's dependencies are not compatible with another's.
 Or, the version of Python differs from your laptop to production.
 This is a frustrating experience.
 It does not have to be like this.
 Today there a few tools, when combined, can prevent this pain.

-Pythonistas, developers, and systems engineers, of novice and intermediate expertise with Python can benefit from this presentation.
+Pythonistas, developers, and systems engineers, of novice and intermediate expertise with Python, can benefit from this presentation.

 --

 Writing Python code is an enjoyable experience.
 Many great tools are written in Python, such as Ansible and Pandas.

-Eventually you have dozens of Python packages on system.
-Suddenly, things are no longer working.
-You discover, a library has clobber the dependencies of another.
-In an effort to quickly remedy the situation, you attempt to update all you package.
-Then you realize that you have just mangled you system's Python.
+Over time, dozens of Python packages accumulate on your system.
+Then suddenly, things are no longer working.
+You discover, a library has clobbered the dependencies of another.
+In an effort to quickly remedy the situation, you attempt to update all your packages.
+Then you realize that you have mangled your system's Python.
 You switch to developing on a production box, as one does.
-Only to find out, that production is running a version of Python incompatible with HEAD of the project repo.
+Now you find out, that production is running a version of Python incompatible with HEAD of the project repo.

 Python is no longer as fun and easy as it once was.
-And you are starting to question you life choices.
+And you are starting to question your life choices.
 But it did not have to be like this.
-Today there is a better way.
+There is a better way.

 Python did not always have packaging.
 It has taken time for Python to evolve tools to address dependencies and project isolation.
-Pythonistas can now get similar experience as Ruby developers do with RVM and Bundler, or Node.js developers with NVM and npm.
+But today, Pythonistas can now get a similar experience as Ruby developers do with RVM and Bundler, or Node.js developers with NVM and npm.

-We will explore three tools that work synergisticly.
-They will help manage multiple versions of Python, virtual environments, and installing project dependencies.
+We will explore three tools that synergistically work together.
+They help manage multiple versions of Python, virtual environments, and installing project dependencies.

-Developers and systems engineers, of novice and moderate expertise with Python will all benifit from this talk.
-And leave wondering how they ever able Python before.
+Developers and systems engineers, of novice and moderate expertise with Python, will all benefit from this talk.
+And they will leave wondering how they were ever able Python before.